thakordixit567/thakordixit567/README.md

 # 💫 About Me:
-I am Front-End Developer From India.
+I am passionate Front-End Developer From India.

 ## 🌐 Socials: